joeddav/troll_classification/index.md

 Since Logistic Regression is an easily interpretable model (the coefficients of a feature represent the log-odds for the predicted probability), we were able to extract the top 10 most important features in predicting trolls and non-trolls.
 It is exciting that some of the features and words we identified in EDA showed up [here](https://joeddav.github.io/troll_classification/LogisticRegression.html#analysis-of-coefficients).
+One example of a word that our model found particularly useful for identifying trolls is the "trumpforpresident" hashtag.

-We also provide some interesting visualizations of the principal components of the neural network's [here](https://joeddav.github.io/troll_classification/TwitterNet_Sentence_Embeddings.html#introduction).
+We also provide some interesting visualizations of the principal components of the neural network's layers [here](https://joeddav.github.io/troll_classification/TwitterNet_Sentence_Embeddings.html#introduction).

 ### Conclusions